solita/solita.github.com/_posts/2023-01-23-there-is-no-cloud.md

 encrypted_table.put_item(Item=plaintext_item_1)
 ```
 Note that I put an **unencrypted** item which **transparently** gets encrypted
-using the `cmp` above, beforte being stored on AWS.
+using the `cmp` above, before being stored on AWS.

 Similarly, I transparently get the unencrypted item using: